dlh01/international/assets/plugins/user-switching/readme.txt

 = Usage =

 Visit the *Users* menu in WordPress and you'll see a *Switch To* link next to each user.
-Clicking this will switch you into that user account.
-Once switched, you can switch back to your originating account via the *Switch back* link on each dashboard screen.
+Clicking this will immediately switch you into that user account.
+Once switched, you can switch back to your originating account via the *Switch back* link on each dashboard screen and in your profile menu in the WordPress toolbar.

 See the FAQ for information about the *Switch Off* feature.